supermasita/uft/README.md

-	You can use UFT as a centralize solution for encoding videos, leaving the encoding profiles to the Admin and not to the users, disabling them from FTP access and not hogging their computers with CPU intensive tasks.
+	You can use UFT as a centralize solution for encoding videos, leaving the encoding profiles to the Admin and not to the users, disabling them from FTP access and not .cron.outging their computers with CPU intensive tasks.

 	UFT could be thought as a simple alternative to other encoding software such as: Handbrake, Sorenson Squeeze, Windows Movie Maker, etc.

-1.2 What is not UFT?
+####  What is not UFT?

 	UFT is not a fully featured video edition and encoding software.
 We focus on simple and reliable operation.